 After we ate, Mommy let us take off our shoes and wade in the water.
 Danny meandered down to the brook and sat down in the water and that was the end of the playtime!
 Mommy dried him off and changed his clothes.
 Daddy packed up the quilt and food and we all piled back into the truck.

 Just as darkness fell, there was a loud popping sound and Daddy stopped the truck.
 He got out and raised the hood while we leaned over the side of the truck, trying to 'see'.
 Mommy told us to sit down, but you know kids--we bounced around back there, sort of impatient to get moving.
 At last, Daddy slammed the hood down and climbed back in the truck.
-The fan belt was gone, we were in the middle of nowhere, and it was a long, long way home.
+The fan belt was gone, we were in the middle of nowhere, and it was a long way home.

 To conserve the power in the battery, Daddy alternately turned on the truck to drive up the hills and turned it off so we could coast down the hills.
 This was not only wearing, but time consuming.
 And when we coasted down with no headlights, it was dark.

-Time passed and the moon came up, lighting the mountain with a soft golden glow.
+It got later and the moon came up, lighting the mountain with a soft golden glow.
 When I was just a kid, there were already ghost stories abounding about Superstition Mountain.
 There were stories about Indians and lost gold mines and disappearing prospectors.
 As a child, all of the stories sort of jumble together and reality isn't any part of them.

 Then the coyotes began to howl.
 Long mournful yodeling ululations floated down the dark mountain.
 I shivered and burrowed further down between my brothers.
 The truck went around a curve and a long finger of the mountain loomed above us.